Asplenium pinnatifidum: Distribution and habitat

 Native to eastern North America, A. pinnatifidum occurs in the middle and southern Appalachian Mountains, from Pennsylvania and New Jersey southwest to Alabama and the northeastern corner of Mississippi.
 It is also found in the Shawnee Hills and to some extent in the Ozarks, with outlying occurrences in southeastern Oklahoma and in Iowa County, Wisconsin.
 Early reports from New England proved to be variants of Scott's spleenwort, Asplenium × ebenoides.

 A. pinnatifidum can be found on acidic rocks, often in steep habitats, from altitudes of 0 to 1000 m.
 Sandstone is its usual substrate.
 The soil formed when these rocks weather must be subacid (pH 4.5–5.0) to mediacid (pH 3.5–4.0) to support A. pinnatifidum.

 Ecology and conservation

 The species is considered apparently secure globally (G4), but is endangered in many parts of its range.
-NatureServe considers it to be critically imperiled (S1) in Illinois, Maryland, Mississippi, New Jersey, Oklahoma, South Carolina, and Wisconsin, imperiled (S2) in North Carolina, and vulnerable (S3) in Arkansas, Georgia, Pennsylvania, and Virginia.
+NatureServe considers it to be extirpated in New York, where it was known from a single 1877 collection, critically imperiled (S1) in Illinois, Maryland, Mississippi, New Jersey, Oklahoma, South Carolina, and Wisconsin, imperiled (S2) in North Carolina, and vulnerable (S3) in Arkansas, Georgia, Pennsylvania, and Virginia.
 It is threatened by changes in land use, habitat fragmentation, and certain forest management practices.